The Ultimate Foe: Plot

 However, this is another illusion.
-Mel is frantic that the Doctor needs help, grabbing the Keeper's key and entering the Matrix.
-She finds the Doctor and warns him – but he had already realised the courtroom was a fake and merely wished to reach a final confrontation with the Valeyard.
-Bribed by the Master, Glitz returns to the Fantasy Factory; he finds the master tape of the data he thought was destroyed on Ravolox.
-Glitz escapes with the data to the Master's TARDIS, while the Doctor asks Popplewick for Chambers; Popplewick doesn't comply.
-The Doctor and Mel lay hold of him, and the Doctor peels away his face to reveal Popplewick as a disguised Valeyard.
-They realise that a concealed machine in the room is a particle disseminator, with which the Valeyard plans to murder the members of the court.
+Mel grabs the Keeper's key and enters the Matrix.
+She finds the Doctor and warns him, but he had already realised the courtroom was a fake and wished to reach a final confrontation with the Valeyard.
+Glitz finds the master tape of the data he thought was destroyed on Ravolox and escapes with it to the Master's TARDIS.
+The Doctor confronts Popplewick; he peels away his face to reveal him as a disguised Valeyard.
+He and Mel realise that a concealed machine in the room is a particle disseminator, with which the Valeyard plans to murder the members of the court.

 The Inquisitor learns the High Council has been deposed.
-The Master appears on the Matrix screen to offer to impose order in return for power.
-He loads Glitz's master tape into his TARDIS systems, but a booby-trap is triggered, paralysing him and Glitz.
+The Master offers to impose order in return for power.
+He loads Glitz's master tape into his TARDIS systems, but a trap is triggered, paralysing him and Glitz.
 Mel emerges from the Matrix to warn the Time Lords.
-They cannot turn off the Matrix screen, but the Doctor sabotages the Valeyard's weapon and the Fantasy Factory explodes; he flees the Matrix, back to the courtroom.
+They cannot turn off the Matrix screen, but the Doctor sabotages the Valeyard's weapon and it explodes; he flees the Matrix, back to the courtroom.

-The Inquisitor drops the charges against him and reveals that Peri survived the events on Thoros Beta and became Yrcanos's queen.
+The Inquisitor drops the charges against the Doctor and reveals that Peri survived the events on Thoros Beta and became Yrcanos's queen.
 She urges the Doctor to stand for Lord President of the new Council, but he suggests she should stand.
 He urges the Time Lords to be lenient towards Glitz, while he returns Mel back to her proper time.

 As the Inquisitor leaves the trial room, she gives instructions to the Keeper of the Matrix.
 As he looks up at the camera, he is revealed to be the Valeyard.